gamethis/BonkeyWonkers/exercise4/README.md

           scalar(node_load1) * 100 / count(count(node_cpu_seconds_total) by (cpu))`
         ```

-    - memory utilization `Gauge` Dashboard
-      - Metric should be displayed as bytes
-      - Use node metrics
-        - query should be:

-      ```shell
-      ```

-    - memory utilization `Time Series` Dashboard
-      - Metric should be displayed as bytes
-      - Use node metrics
-        - query should be:

-      ```shell
-      ```

 ## Create an alert

 1. Create an alert for 60% or more CPU utilization
-1. Create an alert for 60% or more Memory Utilization

 ## Stress system